ammiellewb/w2w/README.md

 # Waterloo 2 World (W2W)

-Waterloo 2 World (W2W) is a modern web platform designed to help University of Waterloo students explore, compare, and share real experiences about international exchange programs.
-W2W brings together live program data, student reviews, and helpful resources to make your exchange journey easier and more informed.
+Waterloo 2 World (W2W) is an interactive platform that helps UWaterloo students explore exchange and co-op opportunities worldwide.
+It features a map-based interface, enriched filters, and student-driven insights to make finding global programs easier, more visual, and more personalized than the current Waterloo Passport site.

 ---